 How To Stop Being Codependent: What You Need To Know To Take Control Of Your Life

-Codependency can have an immense impact on your life if you allow it to.
+Codependency can have an immense impact on your emotions, relationships, and daily well-being if you allow it to.
 But there are things that you can do to take back control of your own life.
-As long as you’re willing, that is.
-While codependent relationships build over time, they aren’t necessarily one-sided.
-In fact, there are many of these types of relationships that are two-sided in several ways.
+While codependent relationships can build over time, they aren’t necessarily one-sided.
+In fact, there can be many of these types of relationships that are two-sided or stem from behaviors perpetrated by both partners.
 It could be that both parties are codependent toward each other, or it could be that one party is encouraging the codependent behavior of the other.
-But let’s back up a little bit before diving into what you can do about it.
+No matter how codependence shows up in your relationships with others, recognizing it for what it is and understanding where it may come from can be the first steps toward letting it go.

 What Are Signs Of A Codependent Person?